111. Teaching and Learning and Teaching Evaluation

 c) comments on the quality of instruction in this course;

-iii. in courses with fewer than four registered students or courses such as alternate delivery style courses, the Chair, Director or Dean shall arrange for an alternate method of obtaining student feedback.
-Such methods could include student course or program exit interviews with the Chair, Director or Dean; or other appropriate means.
-(EXEC 29 MAR 1999)
+iii. in courses with fewer than four registered students or courses such as alternate delivery style courses, the Chair, Director or Dean will arrange for an alternate method of obtaining student feedback.
+Such methods could include student course or program exit interviews with the Chair, Director or Dean; or a department or Faculty developed questionnaire, which may be administered via the eUSRI system, with non-scored questions as described in point i. above.
+(EXEC 29 MAR 1999) (GFC 22 SEP 2014)

-C. The Universal Student Ratings of Instruction shall take the form of a questionnaire.
-The following statement of purpose shall be included at the beginning of the questionnaire:
+C. The Universal Student Ratings of Instruction will take the form of a questionnaire.
+The following statement of purpose will be included at the beginning of the questionnaire:

 The University of Alberta would appreciate your careful completion of this questionnaire.
 The results help instructors and departments or faculties to initiate constructive change in curriculum and instruction.
 In addition, the results are one important factor in decisions affecting the career of your instructor.
 The numerical summaries for the ten questions listed below are available through the Students' Union and the Graduate Students' Association.

-To protect the anonymity of students, their responses written comments will be typed where the Chair, Director or Dean deems it advisable.
-Students who are concerned about the anonymity of their responses should submit their typewritten comments within five working days of the assessment done in class to the Chair, Director or Dean , making sure to note the course number, section and name of the instructor.
-(GFC 24 NOV 1997)
+The eUSRI system will be accessible only by CCID and students' anonymity will be protected.
+Students who are concerned about the anonymity of their responses should submit their typewritten comments within the period for which eUSRI is available to the Chair, Director or Dean , making sure to note the course number, section and name of the instructor.
+(GFC 24 NOV 1997) (GFC 22 SEP 2014)

 Questions about this questionnaire should be addressed to your Chair, Director or Dean.